SpecTUS: Spectral Translator for Unknown Structures annotation from EI-MS spectra: Results

 \subsection{Baselines}

-We compared SpecTUS against database search methods using the NIST20 dataset, where the SpecTUS training set (\numprint{232035} spectra, see Sect.~\nameref{s:finetuning-dataset} for details) served as the reference library for database search and disjoint testing sets were used as queries.
-The reference library did not overlap with any test or validation data, it remained representative for practical applications in terms of size.
+We compared SpecTUS against database search methods using the NIST 20 dataset, where the SpecTUS training set (\numprint{232035} spectra, see Sect.~\nameref{s:finetuning-dataset} for details) served as the reference library for database search and disjoint testing sets were used as queries.
+The reference library did not overlap with any test or validation data, and it remained representative for practical applications in terms of size.

 Our evaluation included the following baselines: \begin{itemize} \item \textbf{Simple Similarity Search (SSS)}: This method is universally applicable for database searches as it does not rely on any additional measurements or precise molecular weight (MW) estimates.
 It matches query spectra to the library based purely on spectral similarity, computed as augmented cosine similarity on a~set of matching peak pairs~\cite{hybrid_search}. \item \textbf{Hybrid Similarity Search (HSS)}: The most commonly used method for closest structure identification from a database.
 HSS combines fragment ion matching with neutral loss analysis and incorporates the molecular weight of the query compound into the computation~\cite{hybrid_search}.
 While effective, HSS depends on knowing the molecular weight information, which is not always reliably determined from EI-MS spectra.
-However, for our evaluation purposes, we provide the weight available in the testing sets, which biases the results towards better HSS performance compared to the real-world scenario. \item \textbf{Best Database Candidate (BDC)}: For this baseline, the best candidate is selected based on structural similarity between the query compound and reference compounds, measured by Tanimoto similarity over Morgan fingerprints~\cite{ecfp}.
-This approach is artificial and we don't have access to it in real-world scenarios, because the analyte's structure is precisely what we aim to determine.
+However, for our evaluation purposes, we provide the weight available in the testing sets, which biases the results towards better HSS performance compared to the real-world scenario. \item \textbf{Best Database Candidate (BDC)}: For this baseline, the best candidate is selected from the reference library based on structural similarity between the query compound and reference compounds, measured by Tanimoto similarity over Morgan fingerprints~\cite{ecfp}.
+This approach is artificial, and we don't have access to it in real-world scenarios because the analyte's structure is precisely what we aim to determine.
 We use BDC to determine the upper bound for database search methods. \end{itemize} These baselines reflect both standard practices and theoretical limits of conventional methods for spectra identification.
-Therefore we are on the safe side; in a~real-world scenario, better results are unlikely (if possible at all) to be achieved.